RosenBerry Rooms Logo

 Are there organic ways to control pests in my apartment garden?

 Yes!
 Use methods like neem oil sprays, yellow sticky traps, or introducing predatory insects to keep pests at bay organically.
+Prevent pests by inspecting new plants before introducing them, removing dead leaves promptly, and maintaining plant health through proper watering and lighting.

 How often should I prune my plants in an apartment garden?